VoxLogicA-Project/FM2023-Validation/README.md

     docker build --progress=plain .
     docker run --rm $(docker build -q .)

 In order to save the results you may want to mount a volume in docker or run the file outside of docker, or transfer the results via ssh after running the experiments.
+Note that no output is printed while running (please get in touch if you are willing to contribute patches).
+You can monitor execution using standard linux tools such as "htop".

 # COPYRIGHT